-To be reviewed annually
+To be reviewed annually Next Review - September 2020

 Policy Statement Policy in Action Strategies for Action When they have a clear Location Schedules in place to ensure understanding of what pupils know where they should be.
-TEACCH based curriculum they are expected to pupilo know where they offedia be: planning and delivery for achieve.
-Work Schedules in place to ensure pupils pupils domeve. know the number of tasks to be completed.
-Pupiis When their know the number of tasks to be completed.
-PEC's in place and in use for achievements are Task Schedules in place to ensure pupils pupils to support access to recognised and are able to complete work and understand the curriculum and facilitate rewarded, what they are required to do. 'pupil voice' what they are required to do. pupii voice When their interests and Pupils interests evident e.g. choice activities Annotation on children's work, contributions to their relevant to pupils interests / motivators. record achievement on a day to learning are integrated relevant to pupils interests / motivators. day basis. into their work.
-Particular interests used to encourage pupil day basis. engagement in tasks e.g. pupil likes Thomas Good work assemblies are tank engine, pictures of Thomas / trains used s given over to children talking part of counting or writing task. about significant achievements part of oddrining of writing tack. in work for the previous week.
-Reward system in place in class - stars, verbal in work for the provided wook. praise, head teacher award, good work Plenary sessions assembly i ionally occurre They engage in direct Curriculum subjects are planned to extend Making learning intentions very and relevant experiences knowledge skills and positive attitudes the specific and communicating this and see the purpose of children already have. to pupils where appropriate what is to be learnt. , enables children to focus on Children are positively engaged during work their learning.
-They enjoy what they are time and are on task. doing and have a positive attitude to their Pupils tasks are meaningful and appropriate Behaviour policy outlines work. for their level of ability / development. expectations as well as rewards and sanctions to achieve these.
-Evidence of pupil progress through IEP, P Level monitoring.
+TEACCH based curriculum they are expected to , , planning and delivery for achieve.
+Work Schedules in place to ensure pupils pupils know the number of tasks to be completed. • When their PEC's in place and in use for achievements are Task Schedules in place to ensure pupils pupils to support access to recognised and are able to complete work and understand the curriculum and facilitate rewarded, what they are required to do. 'pupil voice' · • When their interests and Pupils interests evident e.g. choice activities Annotation on children's work, contributions to their relevant to pupils interests / motivators. record achievement on a day to learning are integrated day basis. into their work.
+Particular interests used to encourage pupil engagement in tasks e.g. pupil likes Thomas Good work assemblies are tank engine, pictures of Thomas / trains used s given over to children talking part of counting or writing task. about significant achievements in work for the previous week.
+Reward system in place in class - stars, verbal praise, head teacher award, good work Plenary sessions assembly They engage in direct Curriculum subjects are planned to extend Making learning intentions very and relevant experiences knowledge skills and positive attitudes the specific and communicating this and see the purpose of children already have. to pupils where appropriate what is to be learnt.
+Obildes a second of the board o enables children to focus on The same and same at the same Children are positively engaged during work their learning.
+They enjoy what they are time and are on task. doing and have a positive attitude to their Dunile teaks are magningful and appropriate Bohaviaur policy outlines work.
+Pupils tasks are meaningful and appropriate for their level of ability / development.
+Behaviour policy outlines expectations as well as rewards WOIK. and sanctions to achieve these.
+Evidence of pupil progress through IEP, P and sanctions to achieve these.
+Level monitoring.
 They have opportunities Verbal feedback / praise from adults.
-Up to date samples of work kept to evaluate their own Pupil response to tasks / activities noted by in assessment files on SOLAR. work and the work of staff in annotation, photo record of pupils Dunile week healts / weeks to others and to recognise achievement / engagement -(non verbal Pupils work books / work sheets achievement. pupils) are up to date / marked and End of sossion sharing times where good work annotated End of session sharing times where good work and effort is shared with others.
-Good work is shared through and enon is snared with others.
-Good work is shared through display in class and around Stickers rewards and Headteacher certificates. school, good work assembly, Ottokers rewards and ricauteacher certificates. plenary sessions pionary 3000ions
+Up to date samples of work kept to evaluate their own Pupil response to tasks / activities noted by in assessment files on SOLAR. work and the work of staff in annotation, photo record of pupils others and to recognise achievement / engagement -(non verbal Pupils work books / work sheets achievement. pupils) are up to date / marked and annotated End of session sharing times where good work and effort is shared with others.
+Good work is shared through display in class and around Stickers rewards and Headteacher certificates. school, good work assembly, plenary sessions